 Skip to main content

 If you paid too much residential land withholding tax (RLWT) you can claim this back.
-You can claim this as a tax credit in your end of year tax return or before the end of your income year.
+You can claim this as a tax credit in your end of year income tax return or before the end of your income year.

 Your withholder needs to have paid us the RLWT before you can claim it as a tax credit.